Tuesday, December 3, 2024

 Effect of sepsis.

-Vascular wall damage and derailed maintenance of vascular tones and depressed cardiac output produces hypotension and change in consciousness or unconsciousness.
+Vascular wall damage and derailed maintenance of vascular tones and depressed cardiac output produce hypotension and change in consciousness or unconsciousness.
 Blood flow through the lung capillaries diminishes markedly, producing hypoxia, generation of oxygen radicals and superoxides and more tissue necrosis.
 Similar changes in the kidneys produce renal failure and electrolyte imbalance.

 Role of Macrophages in Sepsis.